web-platform-tests/rfcs/rfcs/reftest_simplification.md

 In general, we shall make every file with at least one `<link rel=match>`/`<link rel=mismatch>` into a test; this will introduce new tests for all current references which currently chain onto further references.

-Further, it is proposed that we change the default combinatorial behaviour to the one originally defined by the CSS WG: if there is at least one `<link rel=match>`, at least one must match, and all `<link rel=mismatch>` must match.
+Further, it is proposed that we change the combinatorial behaviour to the one originally defined by the CSS WG: if there is at least one `<link rel=match>`, at least one must match, and all `<link rel=mismatch>` must match.

-However, due to some people raising concerns about the ability to continue to do more complex AND/OR combinations (@jgraham and @SimonSapin among them), we will also add explicit grouping (into AND) via the `data-reftest-all-group` (Bikeshedding possible!).
+### Potential future additions

-The attribute not-present/empty behaviour will be that described above, for all other groups all match and mismatch must match.
-(Effectively you can view the former case as producing max(1, number of matches) "normal" groups.)
+Some people have raised concerns about the ability to continue to do more complex AND/OR combinations, we could in the future re-introduce support for this through some explicit grouping (into AND) via some attribute on the `link` elements.

-The test will be considered to pass if any group passes.
+The risk of punting this to be future work is that it makes some tests impossible to write in web-platform-tests in the meantime.
+However, it has been eight years since the CSS WG defined their format and four years since we started supporting arbitrary reftest chains and it appears nobody has written such a test.
+Either it turns out this functionality is unneeded or nobody knows about it.

 ## Advantages

 * Avoids needing to create a whole graph to find/execute reftests,